-This chapter is most relevant to Section F6(vi) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "explain the concept of shunt, its physiological effects and its measurement".
+This chapter is most relevant to Section F6(v) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "explain the concept of shunt, its physiological effects and its measurement".
 The concept of shunt and venous admixture being explained elsewhere, this chapter will focus on the "its measurement" part of the syllabus.
 This discussion is made more difficult as in actual fact shunt cannot be measured directly, and so all such "measurements" are actually calculating venous admixture.

 - The shunt equation, otherwise known as the Berggren equation, is used to calculate the shunt fraction: